wennuan26/wennuan26/README.md

 ### 🧊 About Me

 - ⚡ Fun Fact: I can fall asleep faster than a background thread
-- 🌸 Aesthetic: Calm, clean, and concept-first (inspired by Frieren no longer wandering alone...)
+- 🌸 Aesthetic: Calm, clean, (inspired by Frieren no longer wandering alone...)
 - 🧠 Learning: Clean architecture, intuitive UI/UX, and casual 中文
-- 🪞 Motto: _"Silence isn’t empty.
+- 🪞"Silence isn’t empty.
 It’s full of answers."_

 ---